IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Leuchroic Sea.md

 ---
 - Central sea formed by the [[Cataclysm]]
 - Trade goes around the inner circle, avoiding the Fray
+- Ships that make long hauls in the sea must be built with saltwood hulls

 # The Fray